Visual Transformation Telling: Related Works

-Another related topic is visual description.
+Another topic related to VTT is visual description.
 Tasks that describe a single image include image captioning~\cite{farhadiEveryPictureTells2010, kulkarniBabytalkUnderstanding2011}, dense image captioning~\cite{johnsonDenseCapFullyConvolutional2016a}, and image paragraphing~\cite{krauseHierarchicalApproachGenerating2017}, which vary in the level of detail required.
-Tasks that describe videos include video description~\cite{venugopalanTranslatingVideosNatural2015}, video paragraph description~\cite{yuVideoParagraphCaptioning2016}, grounded video description~\cite{zhouGroundedVideoDescription2019}, and dense video captioning~\cite{krishnaDenseCaptioningEventsVideos2017} start to describe events rather than a single state.
+Tasks that describe videos include video description~\cite{venugopalanTranslatingVideosNatural2015}, video paragraph description~\cite{yuVideoParagraphCaptioning2016}, grounded video description~\cite{zhouGroundedVideoDescription2019}, dense video captioning~\cite{krishnaDenseCaptioningEventsVideos2017}, and video timeline modeling~\cite{liuVideoTimelineModeling2023a} start to describe events rather than a single state.
 For example, dense video captioning asks to predict temporal boundaries of key events and describe them.
 However, these tasks do not explicitly require reasoning about transformations since they provide the full process of transformation throughout frames.